Sizzling temps in the Southwest can mean simmering costs for the U.S.

 Worker productivity decreases during heat waves.
 Studies show the slowdown is particularly acute in outdoor industries such as construction, but experts say even office workers take it easier on scorching days.

-"When it’s really hot outside your first hour in the office is significantly less productive," said Houser of the climate lab.
+"When it’s really hot outside your first hour in the office is significantly less productive," said Trevor Houser, co-director of the Climate Impact Lab.

-Farm states, California chief among them, can see crops devastated by scorching temperatures.
+Farm states, California principally among them, can experience devastating crop losses due to scorching temperatures.
 A 2016 study from a University of British Columbia researcher found that drought and heat waves knocked out nearly a tenth of the world's cereal production between 1964 and 2007.

-The knowledge that extreme heat costs everyone, and that it's likely to intensify in the years to come, means that governments can plan to spend more.
+The knowledge that extreme heat costs everyone, and that it's likely to intensify in the years to come, means that governments will have to plan to spend more.

 "A lot of our systems and infrastructure were built for an older climate," says Stanford's Diffenbaugh.
 "The good news is we have opportunities to catch up and get ahead."